jackietsoda/bikesharing/README.md

 - Showed the number of bike trips for each type of user and gender for each day of the week.
 - Showed the top starting and ending locations

 After doing all this work, I used these visualizations for my final presentation and analysis to pitch to investors.
-Here is the link: wfjirhguwhfiowf
+Here is the link: https://public.tableau.com/app/profile/jacqueline.tsodikova/viz/NYCCitibike_16372800676230/NYCCitibike?publish=yes

 ## Results